PlayStation 4, PlayStation 5

 During this first phase of our Ghost of Tsushima Trophy Guide, we’re going to complete as many main campaign missions – displayed in the journal as “Jin’s Journey” – as we can.
 During this phase, feel free to get side-tracked as much as you like, nothing is missable thanks to the free-roam post-game so you can do as much or as little here as you like.

 Obviously, completing Side Quests as you come across them as well as gathering any collectables nearby will shorten the length of your cleanup phase.
 I also recommend that whenever you see one of the golden songbirds, you follow it to its destination, as it will lead you to a useful location and often a collectable such as a haiku, hot spring or bamboo strike, all of which are very beneficial.

-Our preferred approach was like so;
+Our preferred approach while working on this Ghost of Tsushima Trophy Guide was like so;

 - Each Act is tied to a portion of the map, you can’t progress to the next area without clearing the Act and the map of the area also cannot be fully revealed.